-Starting in 2015, in order to be designated as meeting MOC requirements, Diplomates must participate in all parts of MOC applicable to their practice.
+To be designated as meeting MOC requirements, Diplomates must participate in all parts of MOC applicable to their practice.
 In most cases this will require participation in Parts I, II, III and IV.
-Starting in 2015, Diplomates with non-time-limited certifications in MOC will be considered in MOC Year 1.
 In MOC Year 6, Diplomates in MOC will be required to pass the Part III MOC examination.
+Diplomates with non-time-limited certification are eligible to participate in the MOC pilot.

-Diplomates with non-time-limited certification who prefer to only participate in Lifelong Learning and Self-Assessment (Part II) to gain CME credit hours must contact ABOG for approval.
-Starting in 2015, participation in Lifelong Learning and Self-Assessment alone will not meet the criteria to be designated as meeting MOC requirements.
+Diplomates with non-time-limited certification who prefer to participate only in Part II to gain CME credit hours must contact ABOG for approval.
+Participation in Lifelong Learning and Self-Assessment alone will not meet the criteria to be designated as meeting MOC requirements.

-Appendix 1: Outline of Yearly MOC Assignments for 2015
+Appendix 1: Outline of Yearly MOC Assignments for 2016

-Determine your MOC Cycle (cycle 1 or 2) and Year (1-6) for 2015 on your personal ABOG website and complete the appropriate assignments for that year.
+Determine your MOC Cycle (1 or 2) and Year (1-6) for 2016 on your personal website and complete the appropriate assignments for that year.

-Apply at www.abog.org; pay fees by November 15, 2015, and complete requirements by December 15, 2015.
+Apply at www.abog.org; pay fees by November 15, 2016, and complete requirements by December 15, 2016.